iskyd/babs/docs/note.rst

     print(n.octave) # 4
     print(n.value) # 1.0 (4/4)

-The freq params has the priority so if you specify the frequency the params name and octave will be ignored:
+The freq params have the priority so if you specify the frequency, name and octave will be ignored:

 .. code-block:: python